 POLITICAL SCIENCE: COURSES

 Political Science 45-100, 45-130, and 45-160 are required of all general and four-year Honours students.
 It is recommended that these be taken in the first year or as corequisite with 200-level courses.
 Four-year Honours students are advised where possible to complete 02-250 and 45-275 during their second year.
-Non-majors wishing to enrol in particular courses may do so except where specific prerequisites are stated.
+Non-majors wishing to do particular courses as options may do so except where specific prerequisites are stated.
 Not all courses will necessarily be offered each year.
 All courses are three hours a week unless otherwise indicated.

 45-100.
 Introduction to Canadian Government and Politics